 “[T]his is typically an area which belongs to distributions and which cannot be and certainly isn’t properly handled by desktops”, he says.
 “As a result these tools lack support for a lot of new use cases and they’re not well maintained.”

-As a result, the controls are being moved to the system utility, which already provides a GUI editing of the GRUB boot loader and associated boot menu options on the distro.
+As a result, the distro is moving controls to the main system utility.
+This currently provides a GUI to edit GRUB boot loader and boot menu options, so it could use some company.

-The new System Administration > Users panel will also offer webcam support, allowing you to take selfies, toggle mirroring on/off and view a preview before your photo is set.
+In addition, the new System Administration > Users panel will also offer webcam support for user account editing, allowing you to take selfies, toggle mirroring and view preview before setting a custom account image.
+Default avatars will also now render in HiDPI.

 Chance are we’ll hear more about this, and other UX changes, in the coming months.